How to Quit Your Job and Escape for a Year (and Why You Should…)

 University Requirement: Nursing - Incredible job security and demand for labour; career progression is clear and broad into multiple specialties and levels of seniority; good pay (penalty rates) for skilled work; and leave can be accrued within a health service.

-No University Requirement: Trades - Think Carpentry or Plumbing - This would need to be within a larger company with scope for progression through levels of seniority and leave accrual; high job security (given staggering demand); skilled labour that demands a premium; low competition against incoming tradesmen not committed to doing 'good work'.
+No University Requirement: Trades - Think Carpentry or Plumbing - This would need to be within a larger company with scope for progression through levels of seniority and options for leave accrual; high job security; skilled labour that demands a premium; low competition against incoming tradesmen not committed to doing 'good work'.

 I don't care how you Get the Job, but for the love of all that is holy, don't tell anyone your plans in the job interview.
 And if you already have a job, ensure it is a 'Good' one per the above criteria.